bigsmoke/pg_utility_trigger_functions/README.md

 The purpose of the `copy_fields_from_foreign_table()` trigger function is to copy the given fields from the row in the given foreign table pointed at by the given foreign key.
 It takes up to 4 arguments:

-1. Argument 1 (required): the name of the foreign key column in the local table.
+1. (required) the name of the foreign key column in the local table.
-2. Argument 2 (required): the `regclass` (can be passed as `oid` or `name`) of the foreign relationship.
+2. (required) the `regclass` (can be passed as `oid` or `name`) of the foreign relationship.
-3. Argument 3 (required): the name of the identifying key column in the foreign table.
+3. (required) the name of the identifying key column in the foreign table.
-4. Argument 4 (optional): an array with the names of the columns that should be copied.
-If the fourth argument is omitted, all the columns (except for the foreign key columns specified as argument 1 and 3) will be copied.
-Remember: more often than not, explicit is better than implicit!
+4. (optional) the columns that should be copied.
+This argument can be either:
+   - omitted, so that all the columns (except for the foreign key columns specified as argument 1 and 3) will be copied (but remember that, more often than not, explicit is better than implicit);
+   - an array with the names of the columns that should be copied; or
+   - a `hstore` with the names of the columns in the local table as keys and the names of the corresponding columns in the foreign table as values.

 See the
 [`test__copy_fields_from_foreign_table()`](#procedure-test__copy_fields_from_foreign_table)